liquidcowgithub/web-ui-dojo/README.md

         * Button colours
     * Doing updates, created, deletes, edit etc. all on the same page vs doing each of those operations in isloation.
         * Modals and sub panel still count as being on the same page.
-    * Have a form that needs to collection tonnes of data, vs a form that collects just the data that it actually needs, and progressivly discloses to the user.
+    * Have a form that needs to collection tonnes of data, vs a form that collects just the data that it actually needs, and progressively discloses to the user.
         * monster form vs "here's a bit at a time"
         * maybe a checkout scanario as an example (upfront signup with billing details vs getting the details as we need them on checkout.)
 * Consistency
     * One page should look like the next.
-Pages and elements must look similair
+Pages and elements must look similar
-    * Have an exagerated corporate website that has a tonne of inconsistencies, even though they follow the same corporate identity.
+    * Have an exaggerated corporate website that has a tonne of inconsistencies, even though they follow the same corporate identity.
         * Amazon is a prime culprit of this
 * Clarity
     * What actions can I do?